search-openmobilesearch

 Deduction towards contribution made by an employer to the Pension Scheme of Central Government

-If Employer is a PSU, State Government or others
+If the Employer is a PSU or Others

 Deduction limit of 10% of salary